MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 ### Send news in email

 Want to send a “newsletter” in email?
 You can use the news digest feature to manually curate posts to send to users through email.
-Additionally, these email “newsletters” are sent out automatically with the SharePoint auto-news digest feature, which sends email with your brand and logo to users about the latest news posts that are relevant to them, but that they may not have viewed yet.
+Additionally, these email “newsletters” are sent out automatically with the SharePoint auto news digest feature, which sends email with your brand and logo to users about the latest news posts that are relevant to them, but that they may not have viewed yet.

 [Learn how to curate and send an email digest](https://support.microsoft.com/office/create-and-send-a-news-digest-42efc3c6-605f-4a9a-85d5-1f9ff46019bf)